 - The Surface: The surface of your pool water is its first layer of protection.
 Take good care of the skimmer baskets by cleaning them out every week.

-- The Tiles and Water Levels: Keep the pool tiles clear of any deposits and the water levels at an optimal level (centre level of your skimmer) for the proper functioning of the installed systems.
+- The Tiles and Water Levels: Keep the pool tiles clear of any deposits and the water levels at an optimal level (center level of your skimmer) for the proper functioning of the installed systems.

 - The Nooks and Corners: A pool should ideally be 99% debris free, and for this, it is important that you take special care of your pump and the hair and lint pots located in it.
 Clean them out every once in two weeks.
 A recommended investment, here, would be a leaf trapper and debris removal system along with multi-speed pumps.